dniel/traefik-forward-auth0/README.md

 The pipeline will update the internal development environment and my external site https://www.dniel.se also.
 The kubernetes configuration for the external site can be found at https://github.com/dniel/manifests/blob/master/forwardauth.yaml

+## Tags
+### Master
+The master tag is the most stable.
+Before I merge to the master branch I run some manual tests on the feature branch to and all unit tests should also be green.

+### Other tags
+Each branch get its own tag with the same name when pushing to DockerHub.
+Each commit get a tag with the commit timestamp and commit-shorthash.
+Latest tag is only updated when pushing the master branch.

 # Tech
 - Java8
 - Tomcat